Igor Armaș

-Igor Armaș ([ˈar.maʃ]; born 14 July 1987) is a Moldovan footballer who plays as a centre-back for Liga I club FC Voluntari, which he captains.
+Igor Armaș ([ˈar.maʃ]; born 14 July 1987) is a Moldovan professional footballer who plays as a centre-back for Liga II club Voluntari, which he captains.
 He played for the Moldova national team.

 Career

 After a successful season in FC Zimbru, Armaș signed a four-year contract with Swedish club Hammarby IF.

 In November 2009 he was elected the club's Player of the year by the fans on Hammarby's official website.

 In January 2010, Armaș signed for Russian club, Kuban Krasnodar.
-In the 2013–14 season, Armaș played in the group stage of the UEFA Europe League.
+In the 2013–14 season, Armaș played in the group stage of the UEFA Europa League.
 He made two assists in a match against St. Gallen.
 During WCQ with the Republic of Ireland Armaș suffered a fractured leg.

-In March 2023, Armaș annouced his retirment from Moldova national football team.
+In March 2023, Armaș announced his retirement from the Moldova national football team.